 We were starting to attract attention.
 Maybe it was the volume of our conversation.
-In some bizarre fashion, alcohol acted like an amplifying charm.
-I asked our friendly barkeep for another Mexican beer and then warned, "No. Don't even think about it, lovely Rita, mental meter maid."
+In some bizarre fashion, alcohol acted like a Sonorous Charm.
+I asked our friendly barkeep for another Mexican beer and then said, "No. Don't even think about it, lovely Rita, mental meter maid."

 "Maybe it would help," Liz piped up.
 "Like therapy."

 Rita tossed back her drink and called out, "Who wants to hear a poem?"